jimmoffitt/rbRehydrationPT/README.md

 the database details, including an ActiveRecord schema description.
 If you are using a database, the PowerTrack configuration file must have a "database" section containing connection details.

-Requests for tweets can produce three results:
+Requests for tweets can produce four results:
 + Tweet is available through API.
 + Tweet is older than what can be provided by Rehydration API.
 30-days old is the anticipated limit.
 + Tweet could not be found and is not available (na).
++ Tweet ID format is invalid.
+IDs must be numeric and have no more than 18 digits.

 Tweets that could not be retrieved can be handled in a flexible fashion.
 + Unavailable Tweets IDs are written to a list which is writtento an output file.
 + Also, for unavailable IDs, a file can be written in a subfolder with the API status written in it.
      + @out_box/@out_box_na/[tweet_id].na
      + @out_box/@out_box_out/[tweet_id].old

 API responses include 3 key elements:
   1. The tweet ID and associated content (if available)
   2. Availability (a true/false Boolean)
   3. Status (only present for unavailable tweets)